danieledge/Fogh-timeline/README.md

 # FoGH Timeline (Friends of Gipsy Hill Timeline)

+> ⚠️ **BETA SOFTWARE**: This application is currently in beta.
+While functional, it may contain bugs or incomplete features.
+The code is provided as-is without warranty of any kind.

 An interactive, community-driven timeline application documenting the rich history of Gipsy Hill and surrounding areas in South London.
 This open-source project enables communities to create, maintain, and share their local history through an engaging visual timeline interface.

 ---